RobLevv/stage_arene_ros/TUTO_INFO_README/README_MODIFY.md

 This file is the URDF file for the traffic light.
 It contains a base and 3 moving parts for the 3 lights.
 You can modify this design, for example by making it vertical with a rotation in the joint description between the world and the base.

-The link `world` makes the base fixed to a position, if you move or rotate the base you have to adapt the position of the lights and of the base in the joint
+The link `world` makes the base fixed to a position, if you move or rotate the base you have to adapt the position of the lights and of the base in the joint.

 ## 1.5.
 Modify the world